X-lab2017/oss101/Assignments/Assignment-typo-for-cloud-computing.md

 The most effective way to be precise about a code problem is to provide a minimal bug-demonstrating test case.
 What's a minimal test case?
 It's an illustration of the problem; just enough code to exhibit the undesirable behavior and no more.
 How do you make a minimal test case?
 If you know what line or section of code is producing the problematic behavior, make a copy of it and add just enough supporting code to produce a complete example (i.e. enough that the source is acceptable to the compiler/interpreter/whatever application processes it).
 If you can't narrow it down to a particular section, make a copy of the source and start removing chunks that don't affect the problematic behavior.
 The smaller your minimal test case is, the better (see [the section called "Volume is not precision"](http://www.catb.org/~esr/faqs/smart-questions.html#volume "Volume is not precision")).

 Generating a really small minimal test case will not always be possible, but trying to is good discipline.
-It may help you learn what you need to solve the problem on yo ur own --- and even when it doesn't, hackers like to see that you have tried.
+It may help you learn what you need to solve the problem on your own --- and even when it doesn't, hackers like to see that you have tried.
 It will make them more cooperative.

 If you simply want a code review, say as much up front, and be sure to mention what areas you think might particularly need review and why.